 Ticket price is RM55.
 For more information, visit here.

 9 November – 30 November, Kintsugi Photo Exhibition @ Club Kyō KL

 Club Kyō is hosting its second curated photography exhibition with a panel discussion to dive deep into the topic of embracing one's flaws.
 Kintsugi is the Japanese art of mending pottery cracks with gold.
 Metaphorically, this practice considers imperfections and flaws as a way to allow the pottery to become stronger, whilst still remaining unique and beautiful.
-In other words, it means that one can still accept his or her differences, and become stronger during their toughest times.
+In other words, it means that one can still accept his or her own brokenness, and become stronger, even during their toughest times.
 Photographer Daniel Adams invited four other young Malaysian artists, Annatasha Saifol, Catherhea Teoh, John Kam, and Dear Nessy, to talk about social stigmas and societal standards.
 Through five photographers' unique narratives and points of views, viewers can gain insights as to how these expressive photographers use their narrative styles and platforms to convey one message—to love one's differences, flaws and imperfections.
 If you would like to join the one-day panel discussion, you can register here.

 Admission is free.
 For more information, visit here.